Travel Tips For Costa Rica

 The small city of Turrialba is located in the central Cartago Province.
 As well as a unique architectural and ethnic make-up, the city is also home to cheese production with protected origin status that takes the city’s name and has been produced since the 1870s.
 However, the main reason to visit Turrialba is because of its reputation as Costa Rica’s hub for adventure sports.
 The nearby Pacuare and Reventazon Rivers are loved by adrenaline and thrill seekers because of their roaring white waters and the chance to raft them.

 As any Costa Rica tour guide worth their salt will tell you, the province of Guanacaste is perhaps the best area to stay in Costa Rica for holidaymakers looking for sun and fun.
+It has some of the best Costa Rica luxury hotels, including a Four Seasons and an Andaz.
 Occupying an area of land in the country’s northwest, Guanacaste is the home to both Arenal Volcano National Park and Monteverde Cloud Forest.
 But Guanacaste is also known throughout the world for its status as a tropical idyll.
 It’s here you’ll want to head to soak up the sun beside a glittering swimming pool or beneath a beachside palm, with Playa Hermosa a particularly fine place to base yourself.

 If the Nicoya Peninsula isn’t enough for you, how about the Osa Peninsula too?
 A little way south along the Pacific coast from Guanacaste is the Nicoya Peninsula, a popular destination for surfers and eco-tourists alike.
 Home to charismatic villages and long stretches of pale, yellow sand, surfers would be wise to base themselves around Playa El Carmen.
 One of the region’s main surfing beaches, it’s located at the southern end of the peninsula.
 It’s also a good spot for beginners, although pros might want to head further north to Playa Santa Teresa instead.
 For eco-tourists, the Nicoya Peninsula offers plenty of attractions too.
 There are no less than ten protected areas, including the nesting beaches of leatherback turtles, and subterranean caves.